junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 443

-> by striking “modified taxable income” and inserting “taxable income” each place such term appears;
+> by striking “modified taxable income” and inserting “taxable income” each place such term appears,

 | | |
 |---|---|